Above shows what this house might look like when reconstructed and faced with cedar shakes.

 The Miller’s House

 A really unusual find!
-A house built of 4″ thick, milled wood — and it’s in almost perfect condition!
+A house built of 4″ thick, milled logs — and it’s in almost perfect condition!
 And what’s more, this house comes with a history:

 When John’s oldest son married in 1874, he took over the family farm and purchased a sawmill at New York (later named Corbett) and moved there.